qiime2/paper2/sphinx_docs/index.rst

 Before Starting
 ---------------

+We recommend readers to follow the enhanced live version of this protocol (https://curr-protoc-bioinformatics.qiime2.org) which will be updated frequently to always reflect the newest release of QIIME 2.
-We recommend that you read about the core concepts of QIIME 2 (https://docs.qiime2.org/2019.10/concepts/) before starting this tutorial to familiarize yourself with the platform's main features and concepts, including enhanced visualization methods through QIIME 2 View, decentralized provenance
+We also recommend that you read about the core concepts of QIIME 2 (https://docs.qiime2.org/2019.10/concepts/) before starting this tutorial to familiarize yourself with the platform's main features and concepts, including enhanced visualization methods through QIIME 2 View, decentralized provenance